ss17564-DM-GY-6063/midterm-project/README.md

 By combining science fiction elements, interactivity, dynamic visuals, and music, I aim to provide an immersive and captivating experience for readers, enticing them to explore the themes of the story in an engaging and visually stunning manner.
 ![sketch.jpg](https://imgpile.com/images/DATPvE.jpg)

+# Milestone 2
+### the main animation
+In the main animation, viewers'll see several twinkling stars connected by lines that gradually disappear as the stars move apart.
+To achieve this effect, I used Array and State Variables.
+I started by drawing the points, and the twinkling effect was created by inserting a PNG image.

+#### speed
+When it comes to adjusting the speed, I experimented with various values.
+I aimed to simulate the movement of constellations in the real world.
+However, this change is too tiny to perceive.
+So, I settled for a slower speed that allows for more noticeable alterations.

+### future plan
+My future plans involve applying the text animation effects I learned this week to the elements on the cover.
+One idea is to select excerpts from the book, break them down into individual letters, assign random transparency, and place them as elements in the sky on the book's cover.